Get your free photography lesson plan

 It happens (a lot).
 It’s just a matter of physics and the nature of the camera lens.

-In an ideal situation, of course, we want a perfect picture with no chromatic aberration or lens flare.
+Of course, in an ideal situation, we want a picture without chromatic aberration or lens flare.

 We cannot control the nature of lights, so it can still happen.
 But there are ways to minimize it.